ZuhairQuakes/AI-Fault-Classification/README.md

 ## Peer-reviewed journal articles
 This work has recently been accepted into a Tier 1 peer-reviewed journal.
-It was also selected for a presentation at the European Geosciences Union's General Assembly 2022 in Vienna, Austria: https://ui.adsabs.harvard.edu/abs/2022EGUGA..2411060G/abstract
+It was also selected for a presentation at the European Geosciences Union's General Assembly 2022 in Vienna, Austria.

 ----------------------------------